andrewjpage/seqbox/README.md

 * the same sample should only be run once on each batch. i.e. don't run the same sample on multiple barcodes on the same batch.
-* if you're adding a covid readset, need to include the `-s` flag (stands for SARS-CoV-2, `-c` already taken)
 * add readsets expects to find a single fastq in the barcode directory. need to combine the fastqs if the basecaller makes multiple.
 * all the input fastqs for both nanopore and illumina need to be gzipped.
+* if the readset is not covid, it needs the date and extraction identifier of the corresponding extraction.

+### COVID
+* if you're adding a covid readset, need to include the `-s` flag (stands for SARS-CoV-2, `-c` already taken)
 * if the readset is COVID, it needs the date and pcr identifier of the corresponding tiling pcr. if the readset is not covid, it needs the date and extraction identifier of the corresponding extraction.

-* nanopore deafult refers to teh structure of the directory wit the input nanopore data.
-* readset_batch_name and raw sequencing batch namespace is shared across all groups/institutions (i.e. has to be unique)
+### multiple picks
+* How to handle multiple picks from same sample?
+    * Multiple picks should be added as new samples, related to the same sample source of course.
+Ideally, the sample identifier will make it easy to see that they're multiple picks.
+E.g. BMD671-1, BMD671-2.

+### merging

 * If want to merge a couple of readsets of teh same extract, then need to make a new readset batch, then a bunch of new readsets.
-* Group name should not have any spaces in because it's used for file path.

 ## tests